anoma/juvix-docs/docs/reference/language/modules.md

 Now, we can access the definitions in the imported module using _qualified names_.
 E.g., `Data.List.sort`.

-It is possible to import modules and give them a more convinent way thus:
+It is possible to import modules and give them a more convenient name thus:

 ```juvix
 import Data.List as List;